stevefafel-markkup/topek/docs/types/DocReview.md

 User Scenarios
 --------------
-1. Admin is having a meeting and wants to share with attendees.
+1. Admin has a document to get approved or commented on
-2. Admin wants to know who can attend: Yes|Maybe|No

 Description
 -----------